WordPress/gutenberg/docs/designers-developers/developers/themes/theme-support.md

 ) );
 ```

+`name` is a meaningful human-understand color (demonstrated above) that shows up in the tooltip and also provides accessibility support to a11y users. `slug` is a unique identifier for the color and is used to generate the CSS classes used by the Gutenberg color palette. `color` is the hexadecimal code to specify the color.

 The colors will be shown in order on the palette, and there's no limit to how many can be specified.

 Themes are responsible for creating the classes that apply the colors in different contexts.
 Core blocks use "color" and "background-color" contexts.
 So to correctly apply "strong magenta" to all contexts of core blocks a theme should implement the following classes: